-5.41 The Form 7 requirement will therefore no longer be relevant from 2012.
-We therefore recommend that, while the existing administrative practice of requiring a potential juror to have attained an education standard of Form 7 or its equivalent should be stipulated in the legislation, this should be amended in 2012 to require a potential juror to have completed Secondary Six and achieved Level 3 in both English and Chinese languages in the HKDSE13 or the equivalent.
-The introduction of the new regime in 2012 will have the advantage of increasing the number of eligible jurors.
+5.53 The introduction of the new academic structure means that the Form 7 syllabus will no longer be offered from 2012.
+We therefore recommended in our consultation paper that, while the existing administrative practice of requiring a potential juror to have attained an education standard of Form 7 or its equivalent should be stipulated in the legislation, this should be supplemented in 2012 by an alternative requirement that a potential juror have completed Secondary Six and achieved Level 3 in both English and Chinese languages in the HKDSE12 or the equivalent.